fractalic-ai/LLexeM/README.md

 - Environment variables and API keys can be configured in `settings.toml` for each `@shell` session
 - Full stdin output available in the execution context
 - YAML syntax support for multiline commands (using `|`, `>` and other operators)
-- The `use-header` parameter allows customizing block headers, identifiers, and nesting levels for flexible tree structure organization
+- The `use-header` parameter allows customizing block headers, identifiers, and nesting levels for flexible tree structure organization.
+Please be aware that YAML recognizes '#' as a comment, so it should be escaped with quotes or backslashes if used in the field itself.

 ### Example 3
 ![alt text](<docs/images/slide_03.png>)